prim007/VideoStore-MVC-project-/README.md

 # VideoStore-MVC-project-
-VideoStore Just a play project for a videostore project USE [master]
+VideoStore Just a play project for a videostore project copy and paste on sql server to run

+USE [master]
 GO